sagemath/trac_to_gh/Issue 4448.md

 # Issue 4448: easy-to-fix (?) bug in interact with matrices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4448

 Original creator: was